ivan-kleshnin/spacy-benchmarks/README.md

 - `spacy pretrain` on 500 sentences.
 Loss: 42K -> 32K.
 - `spacy train` using the pretrained weights.
+- `spacy pretrain` on 2500 sentences.
+Loss: 42K -> 29K.
+- `spacy train` using the pretrained weights.

 ### Results

-No benefits.
-Also retried with 2500 sentences.
+No measurable benefits.
 NN starts from higher scores (Epoch 0) but flattens to the same numbers as without pretraining.

 ### Conclusion